greenm01/ec4x/docs/ec4x_specs.md

 ## 5\.4 Starbase Combat

-Starbases act as the primary defense if a hostile fleet aims to blockade, bombard, invade, or blitz a colony.
+Starbases serve as the primary defense if a hostile fleet aims to blockade, bombard, invade, or blitz a colony.
 They form a combined Task Force as per Section 5.2.

 Fleets with orders to guard the Starbase (Fleet Orders 04) also join the Task Force.